Greatest Literature banner

 But the novel is called Jude the Obscure, not Sue the Dauntless.
 The character of the central figure brings more ambiguity.
 Jude has no wish to flout convention—in fact, his greatest ambition is to join the intellectual and ecclesiastical establishment.
 It is his good nature, his "doing right" by his wife Arabella and his self-effacing love for his cousin Sue that lead him to become an outcast.
 He comes to accept and even champion his lover's cause, but in doing so he dooms himself to obscurity and misery.

 So Jude is never presented as a great, spotless hero, but as an ordinary man faced with situations that he does not always handle well.
 One can read many morals into his story.
 It must have been very difficult for Hardy to write such an objective story while offering his own unpopular, advanced views.
-I wonder sometimes if this strain might have affected Hardy's decision to leave prose writing, as much as did the negative public reaction to the fruits of his labour.

-One short postscript on a different point: Hardy like many great writers of his time has difficulty with children.
-I never once believed Jude Jr. was a real child.
-He is similar to those old paintings of children who look like little adults.
-The point is made that the boy is very old for his age and he is nicknamed Little Father Time, but this seems to be a coverup for an inability to create an actual young child.
+Hardy like many great writers of his time has difficulty with children.
+I never once believe Jude Jr. is a real child.
+He resembles the children in those old paintings that make them look like little adults.
+The point is made that the boy is very old for his age and he is nicknamed Little Father Time, but this seems to be a cover-up for the author's inability to create an actual young child.
 It also places the boy in the plot merely to perform the role of Fate.
-The other children do not exist at all for the reader except to die at a crucial point.
+The other children do not exist at all for the reader except to fulfill their functions of dying at crucial points.

 The only false note in an otherwise remarkably honest novel.